From the 2015-2016 Catalog

 Treatment of Title IV Aid When a Student Withdraws

 The law specifies how Housatonic Community College must determine the amount of Title IV program assistance that you earn if you withdraw from school.
-The Title IV programs that are covered by this law include, but are not limited to: Federal Pell Grants, Stafford Loans, and Federal Supplemental Educational Opportunity Grants.
+The Title IV programs that are covered by this law include, but are not limited to: Federal Pell Grants, Direct Loans, and Federal Supplemental Educational Opportunity Grants.

 When you withdraw during your period of enrollment, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or Housatonic Community College or your parent received on your behalf) less assistance than the amount you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by Housatonic Community College and/or you.